oneeve8/kobble-data/content/videonarrativehowto.md

 Folder
 Link

-Productivity features on the iPad as they relate to using Kobble Dragging items and links from the web to Kobble
+Productivity features on the iPad as they relate to using Kobble, Dragging items and links from the web to Kobble Streaming an archived book in Kobble

 You will also learn how to:
 Cut, copy, move and delete Items